BAK2K3/hard-drivers/README.md

 ### Footer

-Each page has a sticky footer at the bottom. **This provides links GitHub, a second and more aesthetically stimulating link to the enquire page, and links to socials.** The same background effect is used on the footer, but with the gradient reversed, to provide an 'enclosed' look.
+Each page has a sticky footer at the bottom. **This provides links GitHub, a second and more aesthetically stimulating link to the _"Enquire"_ page, and links to socials.** The same background effect is used on the footer, but with the gradient reversed, to provide an 'enclosed' look.
 Once again, this effect is subtle yet effective, and intends to produce a strong positive emotional response in order to instil trust in the user.
 The Enquire button is designed to grab the user’s attention, with a continuous glowing effect.
 This effect encourages the user to interact with the link, and therefore engage with the website.
 On mobile devices, the footer is similar in layout, with the only significant change being font size and positioning of the social links for a more user-friendly interface.

-On the "Enquire" page, as opposed to maintaining the "Enquire" link within the footer, this has been converted into a "Submit" button.
+On the _"Enquire"_ page, the 'Enquire' link within the footer has been converted into a "Submit" button.
 It was considered that this may obfuscate both the user and the intention of the button, as it may not initially be clear that its usage had changed.
-However, the alternative was to retain a recursive "Enquire" link at the bottom of the enquiry page, and to have a separate "Submit" button of the enquiry form.
+However, the alternative was to retain a recursive "Enquire" link at the bottom of the _"Enquire"_ page, and to have a separate "Submit" button of the Enquire Form.
 It was decided that the best solution to this was to replace the "Enquire" button with the "Submit" button so as to implement a function which is relevant and fits the contextual flow of the page; this also works best for the mobile layout.

 ### Package Table

-A package table is available on multiple pages of the site. **It provides the user with a full breakdown of the different tiers of service packages** they can opt into when requesting a quote for their computer.
+A Package Table is available on multiple pages of the site. **It provides the user with a full breakdown of the different tiers of service packages** they can opt into when requesting a quote for their computer.
 The cost and benefits of these packages are explicitly clear.
 Each tier benefit contains a tooltip to provide additional information on the service included.
 These tooltips are also available in screen reader-only descriptions, which explain each benefit, which package they are included in, and their associated costs.
-On Modals, the tooltips are on the text of the benefits themselves, while on the Desktop "Enquire" page, small self-descriptive icons sit at the end of each benefit that provide this tooltip.
+On Modals, the tooltips are on the text of the benefits themselves, while on the Desktop _"Enquire"_ page, small self-descriptive icons sit at the end of each benefit that provide this tooltip.

 ### Enquire Form

-**The enquiry form allows the user to provide a small amount of personal details, and information regarding their requirements, in order to engage with the company and to receive a specification in response.**
+**The Enquire Form allows the user to provide a small amount of personal details, and information regarding their requirements, in order to engage with the company and to receive a specification in response.**
-The colour scheme, structure, and layout of the Enquire form is consistent with theme of the project.
+The colour scheme, structure, and layout of the Enquire Form is consistent with theme of the project.

 Each field is categorised and grouped into the relevant field set, with each individual field being clearly separated and labelled.
 Out of 8 fields, 6 are required, and 2 are optional.
 The user must supply their name, email address, and phone number.
 They must then decide what type of computer they want, and their budget.
 The "Budget" field contains a tooltip which confirms the budget stated excludes the cost of the service package requested, and any potential optional peripherals to be quoted.